-Portfolio decarbonisation reference target
+Portfolio decarbonization reference targets:

 • Listed equities: 55% reduction in Weighted Average Carbon Intensity (WACI) by fund relative to each fund’s relevant benchmark by 2030, from a 2019 baseline

-• Listed Fixed Income strategies: 55% reduction in Weighted Average Carbon Intensity (WACI) by fund relative to each fund’s relevant benchmark by 2030, from a 2019 baseline, with a focus on their allocation to corporate bonds.
+• Listed Fixed Income strategies: 55% reduction in Weighted Average Carbon Intensity (WACI) by fund relative to each fund’s relevant benchmark by 2030, from a 2019 baseline, with a sole focus on their allocation to corporate bonds.
 As such, for each of our fixed income strategies to be managed in line with net zero, we will track our alignment and progress by focusing on the corporate allocation and only the AUM managed in corporate bonds of those strategies will therefore be officially pledged as part of this first commitment.

 • Real Estate: 70% reduction in absolute financed emissions by 2030 compared to a 2019 baseline